mailpace/blog/content/blog/webhook-support.md

 # What webhooks do you support?

-All of the email [event lifecycle](https://docs.ohmysmtp.com/guide/lifecycle/) statuses are supported.
+All of the email [event lifecycle](https://docs.mailpace.com/guide/lifecycle/) statuses are supported.

 # How do I get setup?

-As a developer, you'll need to setup an endpoint to listen to events from our API, and then you can enable the webhooks you want to monitor from the OhMySMTP UI, in your Domain.
+As a developer, you'll need to setup an endpoint to listen to events from our API, and then you can enable the webhooks you want to monitor from the MailPace UI, in your Domain.

-For more details check out our Docs on webhooks over here: https://docs.ohmysmtp.com/guide/webhooks
+For more details check out our Docs on webhooks over here: https://docs.mailpace.com/guide/webhooks